 If the plant’s situation is not improving, then the diagnosis might be wrong or the plant has incurred irreparable damage.

-Prevention is better than trying to treat the problem, this means planting in a sunny position in fertile well-drained soil and treating with pesticides at the first signs.
+Prevention is better than trying to treat the problem, this means planting in a sunny position in fertile well-drained soil and treating with pesticides at the first sign that something is happening.